 "This moment will never come again.
 It comes, it goes, all in an instant, a life-moment.
 Because we know how precious that instant is, we press the shutter.
 Photography is an art born of a passionate love of humanity."

 Daisaku Ikeda is an avid amateur photographer with a particular knack for finding beauty and uniqueness in ordinary scenes.
 He began taking photographs in the 1970s while recuperating from illness, after a friend presented him with a camera and suggested it would be a good change of pace.
-A series of his photographs has toured some 30 countries in an exhibition titled "Dialogue with Nature."
+A series of his photographs has toured over 40 countries and territories in an exhibition titled "Dialogue with Nature."

 Ikeda has written: "I am not and never have been a professional photographer and, due to my busy schedule, I end up taking many of my photos while traveling from one appointment to another; sometimes I stop the car for just enough time to take a photo."